juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 disconnect [9] Purple from ATX [21],
 and connect to only One: [H○] or [M○] or [N○],
 One is the Mac +5VSB, Not All.

+[F○] -> Thermistor-1
+[G○] -> Thermistor-2
+That´s a mistery...
+could be connected to each other pin with a 20K-50K resistor between. could be connected to a 20K-50K resistor each or a 20K-50K-100K potentiometer centered, center pin to +5VSB. directly to +5V does Not work. to 2x True 56K thermistors: 1-pin to Mac 1 pin to GND each, or 1x 56K thermistor, connected between [Fo] & [Go]

 ```
 [AWG Chart](https://www.powerstream.com/Wire_Size.htm)